timsbiomed/jpaserver-scripts/README.md

 On mac, the plan is to use Docker on a -Pboot build ROOT.war.
 On mac, I tried to run the war directly, with either jetty or tomcat as servlet containers to no avail.

+## TL;DR
+First off, install postgres if you want to use it.
+There's a step below where we have to decide between H2 and an install of postgres. in a terminal window with a bash or z-shell, from the top-level directory of the git repo where you found this file:
+- git export <branch> > jpaserver-scripts.tar
+- copy that file to the machine or place you want to deploy on
+- make a directory for its contents: mkdir jpaserver-scripts; cd jpaserver-scripts
+- expand it: tar xvf ../jpaserver-scripts.tar
+- edit bin/profile.sh to have connection info to your postgres instance if you're doing that
+- edit hapi/application.yaml to set some things
+  - the port you want to run on.
+Look for "server: port:"
+  - connection info to your postgres instance if that's what you're using, or that you want H2
+    - there are two paragraphs under "datasource", one for H2, and one for postgres.
+    - If postgres, you'll use the info from a few bullets up.
+  - turn lucene indexing on if you want it, you probably do.
+Search for "enable fulltext search with lucene" and uncomment

+Then run these scripts.
+- bin/install.sh
+    - fetches the HAPI CLI and a ROOT.war of the server
+- config/start-hapi.sh
+    - starts the server
+- bin/loaders.sh
+    - downloads and loads the vocabularies ??

 ## Directories here:
 - bin
   - docker-compose.yaml for running the server from a Docker container.